KeroMichelle/KeroMichelle.github.io/leechbug.md

 Responsibilities:
 * Defined goals and managed schedules to meet project milestones on-time and within scope
 * Used Jira and Agile to backlog, prioritize, assign, and track design/engineering/art/audio tasks
-* Organized design and engineering development pipelines to facilitate iteration and collaboration
 * Created presentations and reports to communicate progress to teammates, faculty, and externals

 ![statue](/assets/images/statue.png)